Nicecat99/Nicecat99/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Ball's Survival
+- 🔭 I’m currently working on some projects
 - 🌱 I’m currently learning Java and C++
 - ⚡ Fun fact: I used khan academy for coding